-It’s easy not to notice generalised anxiety, because children who have it can work very hard in the classroom and other situations.
+It’s easy not to notice generalised anxiety in children.
+Children who have it can work very hard in the classroom and other situations.
 It can be difficult to know they’re constantly worrying.
 But they will often ask lots of questions, over and over, in new situations – for example, ‘What’s going to happen?’ or ‘What if … ?’

 All young children ask lots of questions – they like to know what’s happening, when and where.
 This is a normal part of learning and understanding daily life.
 But if you’re concerned about the kinds or number of questions your child asks, it’s best to talk with your GP or health professional.

-If your child is experiencing generalised anxiety, he will probably look to you for help and support.
+If your child is experiencing generalised anxiety, he’ll probably look to you for help and support.

 Read about the stepladder approach

 .
-This gentle behavioural technique is recommended for helping children who suffer from generalised anxiety.
+This gentle behaviour technique is recommended for helping children who suffer from generalised anxiety.

 Here are some other ideas to help your child learn to handle her generalised anxiety.

-- Gradually reduce the number of reassurance-seeking questions (for example, ‘What is going to happen?’) your child is able to ask you.
+- Gradually reduce the number of reassurance-seeking questions your child is able to ask you – for example, ‘What is going to happen?’
 If you’ve already answered your child’s question, encourage him to think about the situation, come up with the answers, and rely on his own judgment.